-One of the big issues that always seems to show up in the literature world is these book-movie adaptations.
-People in the literature world really like to complain about them.
+One of the big issues oft discussed in the literature world is these book-movie adaptations.
+We really like to complain about them.
 And sometimes, book movies do give readers legitimate reason to complain, simply because they just stink.
-The problem is, a lot of readers seem to decide the worth of a book movie based entirely on its accuracy to the book's plot, characterization, and even small details.
+The problem is that a lot of readers seem to evaluate the worth of a book movie based entirely on its accuracy to the book's plot, characterization, and even details.
 I know people who refuse to go to book movies simply because they are never satisfied with them.
 And that makes me really sad.

 Movies aren't books, that's the thing.
 Movies are their own story.

-I guess to round this post out, I'll talk about a few different book movies and people's responses to them, with my own thoughts.
+So here's some thoughts about a few different book movies and people's responses to them.

 But my friends, who had also read the books, were angry.
 Very much so.
 I found that... strange, and I still do to this day, hence this post.
-Their reaction to the plot differences and other details that had been changed seemed useless to me.
+Their reaction to the plot differences seemed useless to me.
 Why argue over something that is really a different story?
-A movie is different from a book.
-That is a fact.

 That was the day I learned about the issue of book-movie adaptations, and the first time I ever heard someone swear off book movies.

-BUT, the story is preserved, and the entire thing very well told, in its own way.
+But the story is preserved, and the entire thing very well told, in its own way.
 This, naturally, benefits from the fact that J.K.
 Rowling, uniquely, was allowed a fair amount of control over the movies.
 Most authors don't get any control.
-There was only one part of the entire movie series I wish to this day had not been removed, and that was the character revealing scene in the fifth movie with James, Lily, and Snape.
+There was only one part of the entire movie series I wish had not been removed, and that was the character revealing scene with James, Lily, and Snape in the fifth movie.
 Even with that, the fifth movie was one of my favorites for a very long time.
-I had hated the fifth book.
-With the movie, the concept of it cleared in my head, and now I enjoy the book as well.
+It even helped me to enjoy the book more!

 I did find it amusing, when my mom saw it, how many details she was able to catch that were wrong.
-That's the kind of thing that I see as ridiculous, but at least she wasn't hating on them.
-She just pointed them all out - the trees being the wrong kinds, Buttercup being the wrong color (yeah, that was honestly weird), etc.
+That's the kind of thing that I see as ridiculous, but she wasn't particularly hating on them.
+She just pointed them all out: the trees being the wrong kinds, Buttercup being the wrong color (yeah, that was honestly weird), etc.

-But really, The Hunger Games was a good movie, despite deviances away from the book.
+But really, The Hunger Games was a good movie, despite deviating away from the book.
 There just better be way more Peeta in Catching Fire!

 Yeah.
-It is nice when a movie doesn't deviate.
+It is nice when a movie doesn't deviate, I'll admit.

 But I stand by my previous point.
 Books and movies are not equal.
-If everyone would just accept that fact, and look to these adaptations as almost a new story, a different kind of story, it'd be much easier to enjoy.
-Book movies don't have to be accurate.
-They just have to tell a good story.
+If everyone would just accept that fact, and look to these adaptations as almost a new story, a different kind of story, it'd be much easier for us all!
+Evaluate them for themselves, not for the book--or at least try.

 What are your thoughts on book-movie adaptations?
 Which did you hate?
 Which did you love?
 What books do you think should be made into movies?